MPFEConsultancy/mpfeconsultancy.github.io/blog/_posts/2025-05-04-aws-well-architected-framework.md

 - **SAP** — Best practices for deploying and managing SAP workloads on AWS infrastructure.
 - **Serverless Applications** — Design principles for serverless workloads using services like AWS Lambda, DynamoDB, and API Gateway.

-Customers can also create [custom lenses](https://docs.aws.amazon.com/wellarchitected/latest/userguide/lenses-custom.html), featuring your own pillars, questions, best practices and improvement plans.
+Customers can also create [custom lenses](https://docs.aws.amazon.com/wellarchitected/latest/userguide/lenses-custom.html), featuring their own pillars, questions, best practices and improvement plans.

+## Summary

+We hope the above has been a useful summary of the AWS Well-Architected Tool.
+If you're ready to get started validating your workloads, there is a [getting started guide here](https://docs.aws.amazon.com/wellarchitected/latest/userguide/getting-started.html).